sonicx180/fake-terminal/README.md

 Make sure you have downloaded the fake-terminal.py file and moved it to the Linux/Mac terminal files.

-You should be able to see the fake-terminal!
+You should be able to see the fake terminal!